 Most people start with CBD oil, which you can take sublingually (under the tongue), add to drinks (great in a smoothie!), or put into your own capsule.
 It’s generally recommended you start with about 20mg doses.
 I started with 20mg at night, and eventually upped that to 40mg.
 Emma takes it too, for insomnia and anxiety.
 We both play around with our dosages but always make sure we’re getting some each day.

 I’ve also had a lot of readers ask about recommendations.
 If there’s a local dispensary near you, then you might want to check them out.
 If not, Direct Hemp sells organic, high quality, reasonably priced, and, most importantly, third party lab tested.
 CBD is a great product, but you can’t always trust that things labeled ‘CBD’ actually have any CBD.
 Direct Hemp, on the other hand, you can trust.

-Note: Readers of my blog can get 10% off their order if they use the links from our website or coupon code ‘treatasthma’.
-If you decide to buy something, this website may receive a small commission.
+Note: Readers of my blog can get 10% off their order at Direct Hemp if they use the links from our website or coupon code ‘treatasthma’.

 It’s easy to want a quick fix for asthma, or to read an article like this one and forget about it.
 Don’t.